 Optimization#

-This package contains a collection of routines that optimize
+This module contains a collection of routines that optimize

 \[\begin{equation} \label{eq:min_prob} \tag{1} \underset{x}{\arg\min} \quad \datafid{x}{y} + \lambda \reg{x}, \end{equation}\]